*** Original Article ***

 Pinterest Contest Leads To FTC Censure For Cole Haan

 Shoemaker, Cole Haan, decided to stage a social media contest.
-The shoe company’s marketers went with a Pinterest plan.
-Customers posted photos of Cole Haan shoes in various locales (think gnome around the world – but with shoes).
-The most creative entry won a $1,000 bounty.
+The company invited customers to post photos of Cole Haan shoes in various locales (think gnome around the world – but with shoes).
+The most creative entry would win a $1,000 bounty.

-Well, let me tell you: the FTC was none too pleased with ole’ Cole Hann’s online contest.
-In fact, the FTC deemed the shoe company deceptive for not having participants properly disclose the potential to win cash-money for their arguably creepy ghost-foot pics.
+Well, the FTC wasn’t pleased with Cole Hann’s online contest.
+In fact, the FTC deemed the shoe company deceptive for not having participants properly disclose the potential to win cash-money for their ghost-foot pics.

 What Is The FTC Trying To Do With This Latest Online Contest Decision?
 Will It Handicap Small Businesses?

-The Godfather of all things online marketing, Eric Goldman, explained why this social media contest decision should have us all shaking our heads.
+The Godfather of online marketing law, Eric Goldman, explained why this social media marketing law decision is troubling.
 “It’s part of the whole phenomenon of the FTC thinking that it can police inauthentic content online,” he succinctly explained.
 “What is the FTC’s ultimate message to online marketers and contest operators?
 You’re responsible for your brand’s fans’ online activities?” he concluded.

 Bottom Legal Line For Online Contests

-If you plan to do an online or social media contest, make sure to instruct participants to post sufficient disclosures with their entries — or YOU may end up paying the price…literally.
+If you plan to do an online or social media contest, make sure to instruct participants to post sufficient disclosures with their entries — or YOU may pay the price.

 Speak With An Online Contest Lawyer

 Are you planning an online contest?
-Wondering if it’s legal?
-Get in touch with Kelly / Warner Law today to find out.
-Our firm has successfully helped countless online contest operators – we can do the same for you.
+Wondering if it’s legally compliant?
+Get in touch with Kelly / Warner Law to find out.
+Our firm has successfully helped countless online contest operators – let’s do the same for you.

-Reed Morgan wrote an interesting article for Law360 regarding the FTC’s recent investigation into — and complaint against — JERK LLC.
-Ultimately, and smartly, he questioned if the commission’s decision inadvertently launched a new era of federally mandated website terms and conditions.
+Reed Morgan wrote an interesting article for Law360 about the FTC’s recent investigation into — and complaint against — JERK LLC.
+He questioned if the commission’s decision inadvertently launched a new era of federally mandated website terms and conditions.

 What Is JERK.COM And Why Did The FTC Go After It?